ivan-hc/AM/README.md

     sudo ./INSTALL

 In both cases, the "INSTALL" script will create a dedicated /opt/am directory containing the ["APP-MANAGER"](https://github.com/ivan-hc/AM-application-manager/blob/main/APP-MANAGER) script (ie "AM" itself), a symlink for it in /usr/local/bin named `am` and the /opt/am/remove script needed to [uninstall](#uninstall) "AM" itself, if needed.
 A temporary folder named /opt/am/.cache will be created too, in wich each installation script or list of available applications (for your architecture) is downloaded.

+#### Note for users of immutable distributions
+App launchers (files with the .desktop extension) are installed in /usr/share/applications by default with the suffix "AM-".
+If your distribution is immutable, you may not have privileges to write to /usr/share.
+Use the `--user` option to "AM" and add the suggested alias in your ~/.bashrc file to use AppMan but using the `am` command (go back to "[Use AM locally like AppMan does](#use-am-locally-like-appman-does)", after the introduction).

 -----------------------------------------------------------------------------